Marc Diakiese: Ultimate Fighting Championship

-Diakiese made his UFC debut against Lukasz Sajewski on October 8, 2016 at UFC 204.
+Diakiese was scheduled to make his UFC debut against Reza Madadi on 8 October 2016 at UFC 204.
+However, Madadi withdrew from the bout due to an eye injury and was replaced by Łukasz Sajewski.
 After being smothered by his opponent in the first round, Diakiese came back to win the fight by TKO due to knees and punches near the end of the second round.

-Diakiese returned to face Frankie Perez on December 9, 2016 at UFC Fight Night: Lewis vs. Abdurakhimov.
+Diakiese returned to face Frankie Perez on 9 December 2016 at UFC Fight Night: Lewis vs. Abdurakhimov.
 Despite losing the second round, Diakiese would go on to win the bout by unanimous decision.

-Diakiese faced Teemu Packalén on March 18, 2017 at UFC Fight Night: Manuwa vs. Anderson.
-Diakiese defeated Packalén via knockout, 30 seconds into the first round.
+Diakiese faced Teemu Packalén on 18 March 2017 at UFC Fight Night: Manuwa vs. Anderson.
+He won the fight via knockout 30 seconds into the first round.
 The win earned Diakiese his first Performance of the Night bonus.

-Diakiese faced Drakkar Klose on July 7, 2017 at The Ultimate Fighter 25 Finale.
+Diakiese faced Drakkar Klose on 7 July 2017 at The Ultimate Fighter 25 Finale.
 He lost the fight by split decision.

-Diakiese faced Dan Hooker on December 30, 2017 at UFC 219.
+Diakiese faced Dan Hooker on 30 December 2017 at UFC 219.
 He lost the fight via guillotine choke submission in the third round.

-Diakiese faced Nasrat Haqparast on July 22, 2018 at UFC Fight Night 134.
+Diakiese faced Nasrat Haqparast on 22 July 2018 at UFC Fight Night 134.
 He lost the fight via unanimous decision after being knocked down multiple times during the bout.

-Diakiese faced Joseph Duffy on March 16, 2019 at UFC Fight Night 147.
+Diakiese faced Joseph Duffy on 16 March 2019 at UFC Fight Night 147.
 He won the fight by unanimous decision.

-In May 2019, Diakese revealed on his social media that he had signed a new, multi-fight contract with the UFC.
+In May 2019, Diakiese revealed on his social media that he had signed a new, multi-fight contract with the UFC.

-Diakiese faced Lando Vannata on September 28, 2019 at UFC on ESPN+ 18.
+Diakiese faced Lando Vannata on 28 September 2019 at UFC Fight Night 160.
 He won the fight via unanimous decision.